 Mary King’s Close consists of several underground closes that would have originally been very narrow walkways with dwellings on either side, sometimes rising to 7 storeys.
-Once a thriving epicentre of trade and Edinburgh life, the close was abandoned in 1645 due to an outbreak of the plague, but some people refused to leave.
+People lived and worked here, with the poorer residents living on the bottom floors and the wealthy living on the top floors.

 Ghosts of Mary King's Close

-A well known Japanese medium visited the close when it was re-opened to the public, and she came into contact with a little girl.
-The medium felt a tug on her coat as she left one of the rooms, as she looked back, she saw a small girl crying in the corner.
-The little girl said she died during the sickness of 1645, and the distraught child talked of a doll she had lost, and she was lonely without it.
-Moved, the medium left her a doll, and ever since visitors often leave dolls and gifts in the corner of the room where the girl is seen.
+A well known Japanese medium visited the close when it was reopened to the public, and she contacted Annie, the little girl ghost of Mary King’s Close.
+The medium felt a tug on her coat as she left one of the rooms.
+As she looked back, she saw a small girl crying in the corner.
+The little girl said she died during the sickness of 1645, and the troubled child talked of a doll she had lost, and she was lonely without it.
+Moved, the medium left her a doll, and ever since, visitors often leave dolls and gifts in the corner of the room where the girl is seen.

 You’ve not had your fill of ghost stories yet, have you?
 Thought not!
 Why don’t you check out our article on the most haunted hotels in Edinburgh?
 Or put together a haunted Edinburgh sightseeing tour and visit the top haunted places in Edinburgh and the most haunted pubs in Edinburgh?